 As gardeners, we all want to keep our gardens looking great for as long as possible.
-But for older gardeners, that task can be a little more difficult.
+But for older folks, that task can be a little more difficult.

-Older adults may have difficulty bending down or reaching up, and they may tire easily.
-In addition, they may be susceptible to health problems such as arthritis or back pain.
+If you’re older, you may have difficulty bending down or reaching up, and you may tire easily.
+In addition, you may be susceptible to health problems such as arthritis or back pain.

 Your vision and hearing may not be as sharp as they once were, making it more difficult to spot pests or diseases.

 As we age, our bodies become less able to withstand the physical demands of gardening in general, such as bending, stooping, and lifting.

 Many older adults suffer from chronic health conditions that can make it difficult to garden for long periods of time.

 Plus, gardening might just take longer as you get older, especially if you’re new to gardening and don’t already have an established plot.

 So, Is Gardening Worth It for Older People?